santakadev/refactoring-legacy-php/README.md

 ### Manual code review

-### Tools: phploc, pdepend, phpmd, phpcpd, phpcs, phpcs, etc.
+### Tools: phploc, pdepend, phpmd, phpcpd, phpcs, phpcs, phpmetrics, etc.

 If it is a legacy app folder structure can be a mesh.
 Try not to modify it by now and instead use tools options to exclude 3rd party code.